What Is the Aristotle Contest?

 Contestants are not required, encouraged, or expected to do any reading or research beyond reading the chosen question.
 If contestants choose to use ideas from other sources they will not be penalized for doing so, provided the sources are properly identified.
 The top ten entries will undergo a plagiarism check.

 For a variety of resources on writing in philosophy, visit our Advice on Writing in Philosophy page.
-For a detailed guide on how to compile, organize, and express your thoughts for the essay in this contest, see the Aristotle Contest Guide to Writing a Philosophy Essay (PDF).
+For a detailed guide on how to compile, organize, and express your thoughts for the essays in this contest, see Aristotle Contest 2025 Advice on Writing a Strong Essay (PDF).

 Assessment